decred/dcrdocs/docs/getting-started/user-guides/decrediton-troubleshooting.md

 ![Cannot purchase ticket](/img/decrediton/trouble-purchaseticket.png)

-This is usually caused by shutting down decrediton before a ticket has been mined.
+This is usually caused by shutting down Decrediton before a ticket has been mined.

 Perform the same steps as described in ["Cannot see all my coins"](#cannot-see-all-my-coins-after-restoring-from-seed)